prashantjerk/react-hooks/README.md

 Here, I'll try to explain mostly used react hooks with their syntax and common mistakes done by the users.
 Also, <b>feel free to add or modify</b> the documentaion.

 In react, hooks were introduced since v16.8.0.
-They were introduced to make writing codes easily using react.
+They were introduced to make writing easier in react.
 We'll learn how they make things easier later on.

 React functions starting with `use` are <i>Hooks.</i> There are several react hooks provided, we can use them based on our requirements, and we can also combine the existing hooks.